Zettlr/zettlr-docs/docs/en/getting-started/a-note-on-security.md

 Since templates are not written in Markdown, we recommend caution when you download templates from the internet.
 Unlike Markdown documents, which can be displayed safely, this is much harder with templates.

-If you really want to download a template from the internet, **make sure to have someone you trust with technical experience verify that the document is safe before you use it**!
+If you really want to download a template from the internet, **make sure to have someone you trust with technical expertise verify that the document is safe before you use it**!

 ::: tip Rule of thumb
 Even if a colleague sends you a template, make sure to double-check it, since your colleague may have accidentally downloaded a harmful template and overlooked the malicious code.